ddobric/neocortexapi/source/NeoCortexUtils/docs/ApproveMultiSequenceLearning.md

 ## Introduction

-In this project, we have tried to implement new methods along `MultisequenceLearning` alogrithm.
-The new methods are automatically reading the dataset from the given path in `HelperMethods.ReadDataset(datasetPath)`, we also have test data in other file which needs to be read for later testing the subsequences in similar form as `HelperMethods.ReadDataset(testsetPath)`. `RunMultiSequenceLearningExperiment(sequences, sequencesTest)` takes the multiple sequences in `sequences` and test subsequences in `sequencesTest` and is passed to `RunMultiSequenceLearningExperiment(sequences, sequencesTest)`.
-After learning is completed, calculation of accuracy of predicted element.
+In this project, we have tried to implement new methods along the `MultisequenceLearning` algorithm.
+The new methods automatically read the dataset from the given path in `HelperMethods.ReadDataset(datasetPath)`, we also have test data in another file which needs to be read for later testing the subsequences in a similar form as `HelperMethods.ReadDataset(testsetPath)`. `RunMultiSequenceLearningExperiment(sequences, sequencesTest)` takes the multiple sequences in `sequences` and test subsequences in `sequencesTest` and is passed to `RunMultiSequenceLearningExperiment(sequences, sequencesTest)`.
+After learning is completed, calculation of the accuracy of the predicted element.

 ## Implementation